 Economist Dr. Robert Brusca says leadership, from the executive branch to the local school system, drives change in the economy, and that a lack of it is putting us all at risk by “throwing money at problems,” and “by not leading by example early.”
 He said if politicians don’t shape expectations for us all, it will hurt the economy greatly.
 A recent survey even found people would favor a robot boss over a human one.
 But robots don’t lead families or nations.
 You do.

 So what can you do to lead?
-Look at some expectations set from effective leaders below, with these leadership quotes:
+While those entering the real world look at graduation quotes, you can look at some expectations set from effective leaders below, with these leadership quotes:

 Leadership quotes to inspire your own